ietf-wg-rpp/rpp-requirements/src/draft-wullink-rpp-requirements.md

 # Introduction

-This document describes the set of requirements RESTful Provisioning Protocol (RPP) an Application Programming Interface (API) API, for provisioning objects in a shared database, based on the HTTP protocol [@!RFC2616] and the principles of [@!REST].
+This document describes the set of requirements for the RESTful Provisioning Protocol (RPP), an Application Programming Interface (API) for provisioning objects in a shared database.
+RPP is based on the HTTP [@!RFC9110] protocol and the architectural principles of [@!REST].

 # Terminology